mbernste/mbernste.github.io/_posts/2023-04-23-determinants.md

 **Proof:**

 Such a matrix would be a diagonal matrix with all ones along the diagonal except for the $j$th entry, which would be $k$.
-For example, a $4 \times 4$ row-scaling matrix that scales the second row by $k$ would look as follows:
+For example, a $4 \times 4$ row-scaling matrix that scales the second row by $4$ would look as follows:

 $$\boldsymbol{A} := \begin{bmatrix}1 & 0 & 0 & 0 \\ 0 & k & 0 & 0 \\ 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & 1\end{bmatrix}$$